schibsted/sls-oncall/README.md

 ## Deployment

-Make sure your are authed with vaulted, with the role for the correct environment.
+Make sure you have your credentials configured for the AWS CLI.

 Before the first ever deploy in a environment, PagerDuty and Slack tokens need to be stored in AWS Parameter Store under AWS Systems Manager.